tmm133/C-Sharp-JSON-Parser/README.md

 # C-Sharp-JSON-Parser

 To use this, downoload the .exe file.
-When executing the file, type in the full path of the file, and the full path of the JSON that you want to parse.
+When executing the file, type in the full path of the file, then a space, and then the full path of the JSON that you want to parse.

 I've included two .cs files that creat the .exe.
 The JSON_Classes.cs contains all the classes used to hold the JSON objects, and the
 JSON_Parser.cs file is the main program that contains the algorithm to parse the JSON string.